LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 begin with a : then the callsign of the person you're messaging, pad this callsign field out to 9 characters with spaces, then another : to end the "to" field and type your message (ie your message will begin at the 12th character).
 The callsign XXXX must be in capital letters.

+#### optional commands

+(These are done in command mode)

+>daytime yymmddhhmmss

+set the datetime for your TNC (optional) this will allow you to see timestamps of when messages were received (the seconds part may be ommitted)

+>mheard

+This will show stations your TNC has heard.

-Now let's set a beacon (Along with a status) and see what happens.
+Now let's set a beacon (along with a status) and see what happens.
 For this example, my beacon test is "Alick's Commodore 64" and my status text is a list of my equipment.
-The site is [aprs.fi](https://aprs.fi)
+The site that will ingest it from an internet gateway is [aprs.fi](https://aprs.fi)

 [<img src="../images/c64iss/17.jpg"
   style="width: 800px;"/>](../images/c64iss/17.jpg)

 We can also see the two hops the broadcast made (As requested by wide2-2) to get to a station that was gatewayed to the internet to update this page.
 Note also the houses icon symbol we specified.

-Clicking info shows a bit more info:
+Clicking info shows further details:

 [<img src="../images/c64iss/18.jpg"
   style="width: 800px;"/>](../images/c64iss/18.jpg)